 - First offense: Verbal warning.
 Teachers/adults are encouraged to verbally inform the parent of the warning either in person during co-op that day or by telephone during the week after the verbal warning was given.
 A written communication slip may also serve as a verbal warning.

 - Second offense: The second offense is to be documented by a written discipline notice.
-The written discipline notice is given to the parent and the HOPE Board.
+The written discipline notice is given to the parent and the co-op Director.
 The student may be removed from class activities depending on his/her conduct.

 - Third offense: The third offense requires a second written discipline notice.
 After the second discipline notice is received, the family will receive a written summary letter from HOPE’s Co-op Director.
 If necessary, a conference will be held.

 - Fourth offense or third written discipline notice: The third written discipline notice warrants expulsion of the student for the semester.
 HOPE’s Board reserves the option of expelling the family.

 - Any alcohol or controlled substances.